Vinimoura/coursera/README.md

 * Final Project
 * Course Wrap Up

-## Using Python to interact with operatinal system
+## Using Python to interact with operational system

 ## Introduction to Git and GitHub